-At Poulton Lancelyn Primary, we comply with welfare requirements as stated in the statutory Framework for Early Years Foundation Stage 2012.
+At Poulton Lancelyn Primary, we comply with welfare requirements as stated in the statutory Framework for Early Years Foundation Stage 2021.
 We ensure that we:

-- Promote the welfare and safeguarding of children - promote good health, preventing the spread of infection and taking appropriate action when children are ill. - manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs. - ensure all adults who look after the children or who have unsupervised access to them are suitable to do so. - ensure that the premises, furniture and equipment is safe and suitable for purpose - ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs. - maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.
+- Are alert to any issues of concern in the child's life at home or elsewhere - Follow policies and procedures to safeguard children - Have regard to 'Working Together to Safeguard Children', 'Keeping Children Safe in Education' and to the 'Prevent Duty Guidance' - Ensure all adults who look after the children or who have unsupervised access to them are suitable to do so - Assign a key person to each child - Promote good health, including oral health - Prevent the spread of infection and taking appropriate action when children are ill - Provide healthy, balanced and nutritious meals, snacks and drinks - Manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs. - Ensure that the premises, furniture and equipment is safe and suitable for purpose - Ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs - Have arrangements in place to support children with SEN or disabilities - Maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.